qsliu2017/gitlab-runner/docs/install/windows.md

 both the release and mainstream support dates.

 NOTE:
-For Docker executor for Windows containers, please see the [list of supported Windows versions](../executors/docker.md#supported-windows-versions) which may differ from the list below.
-Docker executor for Windows containers has strict version requirements, because containers have to match the version of the host OS.
+For the Docker executor for Windows running in containers, view the [list of supported Windows versions](../executors/docker.md#supported-windows-versions).
+This list may differ from the list below.
+Docker executor for Windows in containers has strict version requirements, because containers have to match the version of the host OS.

 Below is a list of versions that are commonly used and their end of life
 date: